La Gateway Foundation he is building a space hotel inspired by the projects of the missile scientist Wernher von Braun.

 The activities

-Excluding the classic cruises (shows, films, dinners, observations of the sky) the orbital location will allow truly unusual activities.
-Low-gravity basketball, for example, which promises to transform everyone into NBA-worthy hunters: likewise jumping, climbing and other "flying" games.
+Excluding the classic cruise ones (shows, films, dinners, sky observations), the orbital location will allow truly unusual activities.
+Low gravity basketball, for example, which promises to transform everyone into NBA-worthy spikers: similarly jumping, climbing and other "flying" games.

 How will the space hotel be built?